Jet-induced jammed states of granular jet impacts: Effect of the friction constant

 \section{Effect of the friction constant}

-We examine how the fluid state depends on the friction constant from the simulation for $\mu_p = 0.2, 0.4$ and $1.0$.
-It is noteworthy that the separation between (a) and (b) layer exists for larger $\mu_p$, even on $\phi$ vs $I_s$ plane.
-The results for $\mu_p = 0.2$ and $\mu_p = 1.0$ are shown in Fig. \ref{frictional_bagnold} (i) and (ii), respectively.
-Because there are two branches on $\phi$ vs $I_s$ plane, we adopt Eq. (\ref{fiteos2}) to fit the data in (a) or (b) layer, separately.
-Figure \ref{friction_density} denotes the critical densities and the exponents for each $\mu_p$, where $\phi_s$ in both (a) and (b) layer slightly decrease as $\mu_p$ increases, and $\alpha_s$ in (a) layer increases as $\mu_p$ increases, while it decreases in (b) layer.
-We note that the decrease of our critical densities $\phi_s$ both in (a) and (b) layer are gentler than $\phi_L$ of the jamming transition for sheared granular systems \cite{OH1}.
+We examine how the fluid state depends on the friction constant from the simulation for $\mu_{\rm p} = 0.2, 0.4$ and $1.0$.
+It is noteworthy that the separation between (a) and (b) layer exists for larger $\mu_{\rm p}$, even on $\phi$ vs $I_{\rm s}$ plane.
+The results for $\mu_{\rm p} = 0.2$ and $\mu_{\rm p} = 1.0$ are shown in Fig. \ref{frictional_bagnold} (i) and (ii), respectively.
+Because there are two branches on $\phi$ vs $I_{\rm s}$ plane, we adopt Eq. (\ref{fiteos2}) to fit the data in (a) or (b) layer, separately.
+Figure \ref{friction_density} denotes the critical densities and the exponents for each $\mu_{\rm p}$, where $\phi_{\rm s}$ in both (a) and (b) layer slightly decrease as $\mu_{\rm p}$ increases, and $\alpha_{\rm s}$ in (a) layer increases as $\mu_{\rm p}$ increases, while it decreases in (b) layer.
+We note that the decrease of our critical densities $\phi_{\rm s}$ both in (a) and (b) layer are gentler than $\phi_{\rm L}$ of the jamming transition for sheared granular systems \cite{OH1}.

 In contrast, the friction law is little affected by the friction of grains.
-The results for the friction law Eqs. (\ref{conv}) and (\ref{pl}) are shown in Fig. \ref{frictional_friclaw} (i) for $\mu_p = 0.2$ and (ii) for $\mu_p = 1.0$, where the numerical data can be fitted by both Eqs. (\ref{conv}) and (\ref{pl}).
-We stress that the $\mu^*$ monotonically increases from near zero, as $I_s$ increases, even for the large $\mu_p$.
+The results for the friction law are shown in Fig. \ref{frictional_friclaw} (i) for $\mu_{\rm p} = 0.2$ and (ii) for $\mu_{\rm p} = 1.0$, where the numerical data can be fitted by both Eqs. (\ref{conv}) and (\ref{pl}).
+We stress that $\mu^*$ monotonically increases from near zero, as $I_{\rm s}$ increases, even for large $\mu_{\rm p}$.